FreeFem/FreeFem-doc/docs/reference/Operators.md

 `a ? b : c` is equal to `b` if the `a` is true, `c` otherwise.

-!!!question "Example with `::freefem int`"
+!!!question "Example with `:::freefem int`"
 	```freefem
 	int a = 12;
 	int b = 5;